-Compared to the rest of the Washington D.C. market, the Downtown Manassas region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Washington D.C. market, the Downtown Manassas submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 8 listings have been made available, which means new availabilities might be going fast.
-You'll want to be prepared to make an offer immediately.
-About 13% of the available leases in the Downtown Manassas are subleases, so you might be able to snag a great spot on a short term.
+In the last 90 days, 8 listings have been posted online, which means leases most likley are leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,450 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this region are around 4 floors.
-Most buildings in this market were built in 2002 and are Class B.
+Even though the median size is 4,550 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this region are around 4 floors.
+Most buildings in this market were built in 1989 and are Class B.

-A large portion of this market is residential, but there's plenty of office_space.
-Arts, entertainment, and restaurants are the dominant industries in this region.
-Commute by car is the most popular way to get to work amongst Downtown Manassas occupants.
+A large portion of this region is residential, but there's plenty of office_space.
+Arts, entertainment, and restaurants are the dominant industries in this market.
+Commute by car is the most popular way to get to work amongst Downtown Manassas folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.